mysticwillz/all-countries-list/README.md

 # all-countries-list

-**A comprehensive array of all countries with ISO 3166-1 alpha-2 codes, Unicode representations, and emoji flags.**
+**A comprehensive array of all countries with ISO 3166-1 alpha-2 codes, Unicode representations, country dial code and emoji flags.**

 ## 🌍 Overview